Castcloud/Castcloud/README.md

 	</tr>
 	<tr>
 		<td>70</td>
 		<td>Delete.
 The user has explicitly indicated (by action) that the episode should be deleted.
-Clients no longer needs to maintain data about this episode unless the user explicitly ask for it.</td>
+Clients no longer needs to maintain data about this episode unless the user explicitly asks for it.</td>
 	</tr>
 </table>

 More complex `events` are built up of combinations of `events`.
 If a users skips from one position to another, the client should then send two events with the same `ClientTS`.
 The first event should be a pause `event` with a `concurrentorder` of 0.
-The second `event` should be a play event with the new `positionts` and a `concurrentorder` of 1.
+The second `event` should be a play event with the new `positionts` and a `concurrentorder` of 1, seeking should also be implemented this way.

-Some clients might not skip but seek.
-A seek begins with a pause `event` when playback starts at seeking speeds.
-Seek is ended with a play `event` when seeking speed is ended and playback is returned to regular playback speed.

 Clients following a streaming model might not need to fetch `events`, as the most recent `event` is included when getting episodes.
 Some clients might offer the ability to show a list of the users events.
 This might better help the user find back to where they last were.
 Streaming model clients that offer a complete eventlist should use the `cast id` to speed up the request.
 A synchronizing model client that does not offer this functionality, do not need to store more than the last event for each `episode`.